jambonz/stats-collector/README.md

 ## usage
 The following environment variables are used:

-- `ENABLE_METRICS` set to a value of 1 to enable sending metrics to Telegraf; this package will do nothing if this env var is not set
+- `ENABLE_METRICS` set to a value of 1 to enable sending metrics; this package will do nothing if this env var is not set
 - `STATS_HOST` ip address or dns name that Telegraf is listening on
 - `STATS_PORT` port that Telegraf is listening on
 - `STATS_PROTOCOL` - optional, protocol to use when sending stats; defaults to udp